actuday6418/bob/README.md

 # Bob
-Bob's a new language (Generates C++ code and then compiles it with g++).
+Bob's a young esoteric language (Generates C++ code and then compiles it with g++).
 The idea is to have an English like syntax that doesn't compromise much of the flexibility of the language's use, while being fast and compiled.
+Fun and impractical.

 # Hello World
 		Bob write "Hello world!!" .